 |Current Research Interests|

-A marked increase in the number of patients with AIDS and other immuno-compromise in recent years has resulted in the emergence of fungi as predominant human pathogens all over the world.
-Candida spp. are the leading cause of disseminated fungal infections in neonates (premature infants), immune-compromised patients, diabetic and post-operative patients.
-Although Candida albicans is still the major culprit responsible for about 60% of these infections, systemic infections due to the non-albicans species of Candida such as C. glabrata, C. krusei, C. tropicalis etc. have increased significantly in the last two decades.
-In fact C. glabrata is now the second most common yeast pathogen found in BSIs (Blood Stream Infections) after C. albicans accounting for about 12-15% of total Candida BSIs.
+A marked increase in the number of patients with AIDS and other immunodeficiency disorders in recent years has resulted in the emergence of opportunistic fungi as predominant human pathogens all over the world.
+Candida species are the leading cause of disseminated fungal infections in neonates (premature infants), immuno-compromised individuals, diabetic and post-operative patients.
+Although Candida albicans is still the major culprit responsible for about 60% of these infections, the incidence of systemic infections due to the non-albicans species of Candida such as C. glabrata, C. tropicalis etc. has increased significantly in the last two decades.
+C. glabrata is the second to fourth most common Candida bloodstream pathogen depending upon the geographical region, and accounts for up to 30% of Candida bloodstream infections.

 C. glabrata is a haploid budding yeast and is closely related to the model yeast Saccharomyces cerevisiae.
-Despite its similarity to S. cerevisiae and the lack of common virulence traits such as hyphae formation and secretion of proteolytic activity, C. glabrata can establish itself as a successful pathogen under appropriate host conditions.
-Survival in-vivo is a complex multifactorial process requiring the co-ordination of several responses including the ability to survive the nutrient poor host environment, to evade the host immune response, and to develop resistance to anti-fungal drugs.
-Research in our lab is focused on some of these responses using a combination of genetics, molecular biology, transcriptional profiling, biochemical and cell culture screens as outlined below.
+Despite its similarity to S. cerevisiae and the lack of common virulence traits such as hyphae formation and secreted proteases, C. glabrata can establish itself as a successful pathogen under specific host conditions.
+Survival in vivo is a complex multifactorial process requiring the co-ordination of several responses including the ability to survive the nutrient poor host environment, to evade the host immune response, and to develop resistance to anti-fungal drugs.
+Research in our laboratory is focused on studying multiple facets of C. glabrata-host interaction using a combined approach of genetics, molecular biology, whole genome sequencing, transcriptional profiling, proteomic and host-infection analyses, as outlined below.

-Project 1: Functional genomic analysis of Candida glabrata-macrophage interactions
+Project 4: Functional genomic analysis of Candida glabrata-macrophage interaction